sribna/licensor/readme.md

 # Licensor

-The license management system built on top of Laravel framework.
+This package enables license management system for your existing Laravel 7 app.
 If you sell your scripts (not necessarily based on Laravel) and would like to manage license keys remotely - this package can be useful to you.
-Works in pair with [sribna/licensee](http://github.com/sribna/licensee)
+Works in pair with [sribna/licensee](http://github.com/sribna/licensee).
+Note: this package does not provide any UI.

-## Features
+## What included
  - Plans and plan features
  - Middleware to check user access according to purchased plan
  - Key activation/deactivation